(a) Basis of preparation

-Actuarial gains or losses arising subsequent to 1 January 2004 are accounted for using the "corridor method".
-Actuarial gains and losses are recognised eligible for recognition in the income statement over a period of time to the extent that they exceed 10 per cent of the greater of the fair value of the plan assets or the present value of the gross defined benefit obligations in the scheme.
-Actuarial gains and losses exceeding 10 per cent are spread over the expected average remaining working lives of the employees participating in the scheme.
+Actuarial gains or losses arising subsequent to 1 January 2004 are accounted for using the 'corridor method'.
+Actuarial gains and losses are recognised in the income statement over a period of time to the extent that they exceed 10 per cent of the greater of the fair value of the plan assets or the present value of the gross defined benefit obligations in the scheme.
+Such actuarial gains and losses are recognised over the expected average remaining working lives of the employees participating in the scheme.
 Cumulative actuarial gains and losses at 1 January 2004 were recognised in equity at that date.

 When the benefits of a plan are improved, the portion of the increased benefit relating to past service by employees is recognised as an expense in the income statement on a straight-line basis over the average period until the benefits become vested.
 To the extent that the benefits vest immediately, the expense is recognised immediately in the income statement.

 Contributions in respect of defined contribution schemes are recognised as an expense in the income statement as incurred.

 Where applicable, Group companies make provision for post retirement medical and housing benefits for eligible employees.
 Non-pension postretirement benefits are accounted for according to their nature, either as defined contribution or defined benefit plans.
 The expected costs of post-retirement benefits that are defined benefit plans in nature are accounted for in the same manner as for defined benefit pension plans.